September 4, 2025

 No one likes waiting around for renders.
 I love how Adobe Premiere Pro uses GPU acceleration with Nvidia CUDA and AMD OpenCL to make everything smoother and faster.
 I have edited 4K or even 8K videos.
 Both render quickly, and playback doesn’t feel like watching a slideshow.
 Plus, the proxy workflow is a game-changer for larger projects.
 I can edit in low-res and export in full quality.

 I also love the audio editing capabilities, which are just as impressive.
 You can dive into sample-level editing, use VST plug-ins, and mix in 5.1 surround sound.
-It’s all built-in, so I don’t need a separate tool to make my soundtracks pop.
+It’s all built in, so I don’t need a separate tool to make my soundtracks pop.

 I am also not a fan of Adobe’s subscription model.
 Let’s just say I miss the days of one-time purchases.
+Even so, G2 users often emphasize that the breadth of features and regular updates make the subscription worthwhile for professionals.

 “One downside of Adobe Premiere Pro is its steep learning curve, especially for beginners.
 It can also be resource-intensive, requiring a powerful computer for smooth performance, and occasional crashes or slowdowns can disrupt workflow.
 Also, the program crashes.”